OpenXFlow/sourceLensAI/docs/how_to_add_more_diagrams_to_sourceLens.md

-Okay, I have reviewed the `how_to_add_more_diagrams_to_sourceLens.md` document, which combines the description of the current state with the proposal for LLM-based generation of additional diagrams.
-The proposal itself is architecturally sound and aligns well with the existing project structure.

-Here are some updates and refinements to make the document clearer and more comprehensive:

 **Refinements & Suggestions:**

 1.  **Structure & Clarity:** Merge the description of the current state and the extension proposal into a more integrated flow.
 Start by stating the goal (adding more diagrams via LLM) and then outline the steps, referencing the current diagram generation as a baseline.